porterjamesj/website/content/blog/wedding-videobooth.md

 ## The final product

-After frantically rushing to finish all of the above before the wedding, we deployed it in a mad rush during the cocktail, but the booth was ready for the dinner and dancing afterwards.
+After frantically rushing to finish all of the above before the wedding and deploying it in a mad rush during the cocktail hour, the booth was ready for the dinner and dancing afterwards.
 Here are a few of our favorite things the guests made: